How much does a website cost?

-I will add more blogs about WordPress soon, but in a nutshell, it’s a free, open source platform for blogging and supporting web design.
+I will add more blogs about WordPress soon, but in a nutshell, it’s a free, open-source platform for blogging and supporting web designers.
 You are reading this blog on WordPress and most blogs are built on it today.

 As I have mentioned, WordPress is free, so make sure you are not charged for it!

 However, if you don’t have the time or the patience to learn web building software, you will need to employ a designer!

 Most reputable designers know how to extract the best from WordPress to deliver a fantastic website and which plugins and add-ons your website can utilise.

 To keep costs in control, consider creating your own content.
 Write the copy yourself.
 You obviously know everything there is to know about your business idea, so you are the best person to write about it!
 The same applies to your photography and images.

 Your web designer will be delighted to receive as much content as possible!